darrenldl/simple_safedata/README.md

 # simple_safedata

+Please note that this is an experiment, may prove to not be useful at all.

-C macros to provide bounds and constraints to variables/arrays
+C macros(and functions) to provide bounds and constraints to variables/arrays

 Refer to demo.c for types of errors sfd will be able to catch and then terminate the program.